 Tie the ribbon up as tight as possible and remove the cardboard circles.

 That’s it, you’re done.
 If the pom pom looks untidy, give it a trim until you’re happy with the shape.
 If you want extra fluffy pom poms, hold them over boiling water for a while.
-They go like puffy and pretty 😀
+They go all puffy and pretty 😀

 You need to make ten pom poms for the cat-proof Christmas tree: four small (8 cm or 3 1/4″ diameter), three medium (11 cm or 4 1/4″ diameter) and three large ones (13 cm or 5″ diameter).